vfiftyfive/StatefulSets-devops-playground/main.md

 Check the output of `rs.status()`.
 You should have the 3 members listed.

 The next step is to deploy an application that will make use of this database.
 For this, we're going to deploy a web app that displays information of random Marvel characters.
 The list of characters is retrieved from the Marvel APIs, and stored in a new MongoDB collection named "characters".
-Let's first run a Kubernetes Job to perform fill the database with characters data:
+Let's first run a Kubernetes Job to fill the database with characters data:

-5. `Task 17`: Add MongoDB documents
+5. `Task 17`: Add MongoDB Documents.

 First, let's create a boilerplate for the Kubernetes `Job` object using the container image that is going to populate the database.
 ```